Latest posts by Philip Santos Moreira (see all)

 Additionally, make sure to ask about the photographic war museum in Sarajevo.
 I cannot remember the exact location or name but it was one of my most favorite museums that I ever visited.
 I enjoy war history so I am biased when I give praise to this museum.

 Another recommendation for tours is Toorico Tours with Ervin.
 The information shared with you on this tour is first class.
 You’ll be driven outside the city center and taken to visit the Sarajevo Tunnel, an abandoned hotel next to the location of the 1984 Winter Olympics, the stands of the 1984 Winter Olympics, a prime lookout over the city, and a few other details which I’ll let you to discover.
 Ervin was great and I insist you take the time and opportunity to go on his tour.

 While I’m making recommendations, I implore you to stay at Pansion River for your overnight sleeping arrangements.
-I can’t speak highly enough of this place and the hyperlink provided to Sarah Gallo’s blog was actually written by me.
-No credit was or ever will be given and this became an issue of contention between us regarding many articles and photographs.
-But trust me when I say that the owners, staff, food, and accommodations were absolutely fantastic.
+I can’t speak highly enough of this place.
+Trust me when I say that the owners, staff, food, and accommodations were absolutely fantastic.

 This is a small town which you can easily wander all around in about an hour.
 I would describe it as a fairly cute place nested in the hills with a splendid fort at the top.
 Do not expect a grand fort with impressive walls or a draw bridge.
 The fort is appropriate for Travnik and adds a touch of style.

 Other than the fort, Travnik also has many mosques and oriental homes as well as viewing-worthy clock towers.
 The old section itself dates back to the 15th century.
 So, like many European cities, it’s worth to take a set back in time even if it doesn’t have any outstanding attractions.